emmaggie/nd4j/functions.md

 ### Tanh

-Tanh -- pronounced "tan H" -- is a hyperbolic trigonometric function, the hyperbolic tangent, which like Sigmoid serves as a transform to activate artificial neurons, among other uses.
-It resembles a windblown S.
+Tanh -- pronounced "tan H" -- is a [hyperbolic trigonometric function](https://en.wikipedia.org/wiki/Hyperbolic_function), the hyperbolic tangent, which like Sigmoid serves as a transform to activate artificial neurons, among other uses.
+Calling tanh performs an elementwise operation on the nd-array.
+Its graphical representation resembles a windblown S.

      ndv = tanh(nd);